How LINQPad Works

 The debugger uses an adapted version of Microsoft's Managed Debugger sample.
 Two additional layers sit on top of this, which are part of LINQPad.
 The first provides a lazy, asynchronous, cancellable, mostly immutable layer which can self-heal references that have been moved by the GC.
 The second is a WPF View-Model, which synchronizes with the layer below to provide bindable objects to display in the list views.
 The watch window expression evaluator uses the NRefactory library.

-Because LINQPad ships as a single click-and-run executable, all the libraries are included as embedded resources.
+Because LINQPad ships in just a handful of files, most of the libraries are included as embedded resources.
 (Look at the last example on this page to see how).
-A bonus of this approach is that you can compress the libraries at the same time, reducing the executable size.
+A bonus of this approach is that you can compress the libraries at the same time, reducing the assembly size.

 LINQPad automatically patches itself by downloading updates into its Application Data folder.
-It then checks that the new assembly has a valid signature, and if so, forwards to that executable, which then writes itself back to the original file.
-This may fail (depending on the permissions of the folder to which LINQPad was downloaded) so LINQPad always checks whether there's a later signed version of itself in its Application Data folder when started.
+It then checks that the new assembly has a valid signature, and if so, forwards to that version, which then writes itself back to the original files.
+This may fail (depending on the permissions of the folder to which LINQPad was downloaded), and so LINQPad may request administrative elevation to complete the operation, and if this fails, continues working by forwarding to the newer version in the Application Data folder.